CLOVIS EAST HIGH SCHOOL By Edna Herstein

 The Clovis East campus opened to ninth- and tenth-graders for the 2000-01 school year.
 One grade level per year was added until a full complement of ninth- through twelfth-graders attended the school in 2003-04.

+Early in the planning process, the district applied to the state for REC to become a charter school which would have helped facilitate opportunities for innovation.
+However, because the charter school movement in California was still evolving, it was decided not to go forward with the application and designation at that time.
 "The charter school movement was just evolving," said Lyn Snauffer, who served as the first assistant superintendent over the new schools.
-"Staying with what we knew best seemed the best course to take at the time so we later decided to withdraw our
+"Staying with what we knew best seemed the best course to take at the time so we later decided to withdraw our application.
+CUSD provided tremendous opportunities for future innovation at the Center."

+Clovis East High School, so named for its geographical location within CUSD's boundaries, was not always going to be "Clovis East."
+The name Clovis Colony High School was initially approved by CUSD's Governing Board for the first new high school the district had built in 10 years.
 The idea for the "Colony" name was a tribute to a time when, in the late 1800s, various small area schools annexed themselves into larger ones to form schools which became known as colonies.
 Early local colonies included Temperance Colony, Garfield Colony, Jefferson Colony, Kutner Colony and Nees Colony.

 Despite its basis in the historical shaping of what would eventually become Clovis Unified School District, the Colony name met with significant community concerns that its modern connotation didn't accurately reflect the positive environment hoped for the new campus.
 With school spirit wear and signage already on order, the governing board responded to the concerns by selecting the alternative recommendation of Clovis East High School as the new name.